Singapore's January exports rise 9.3%, electronic shipments lifted by AI demand

 On the other hand, non-monetary gold grew by S$300 million (US$237 million), supported by high gold prices and demand for safe-haven assets amid economic uncertainty, EnterpriseSG said.

-Among key markets, NODX exports to China, Hong Kong, European Union (EU), South Korea, Malaysia Thailand and India rose substantially.
+Among key markets, NODX exports to China, Hong Kong, the European Union (EU), Taiwan, South Korea, Malaysia and Thailand rose substantially.

 NODX to China expanded by 37.1 per cent in January, while NODX to Hong Kong and the EU rose 34 per cent and 43.7 per cent respectively.